A Letter To Jeremiah Tower

 Like you, Mr. Tower, fate brought me to the kitchen, but that is where our similarities end, as you were born to be a chef the way a handful of people were born to be great surgeons, composers and dictators.
 If I had pursued the career, I would have been pretty good at it, but I forged my destiny in another direction completely, which oddly enough has lead me back to kitchens and to food.

 The first time clock I ever punched was at the Ship Inn in Exton Pennsylvania, famous for its ribeye and of hosting “wayfarers” all the way back to 1797.
 I was hired to help the groundkeeper, a Vietnam vet who would stare at the summer drizzle and between puffs of an unfiltered Camel say how it reminded him of “Nam.”
 I was fourteen years old.
 They moved me to the floor, busing tables, and then the kitchen, washing dishes.
 The floor was cool for the dopamine kick from getting a dozen bucks at the end of each night, and for the French waitress, a pouty brunette whose name really was Fifi.
 She was probably a village girl from Mirepoix, but to me, she was 100 percent Moulin Rouge.
 Did I mention, I was fourteen years old?
 The problem with working the floor was having to suck up to everyone and that the head busboy, Troy, a classmate of mine, treated me as if he were my evil stepsister.
-I didn't know he was gay and had his reasons, but I had never given him one, except for the night I loosened the tops to all the salt and pepper shakers at his station.
+I didn't know he was gay and had his reasons to be such a bitch, but I had never given him one, except for the night I loosened the tops to all the salt and pepper shakers at his station.

 There were no such shenanigans in the kitchen.
 Here, the floor and everyone on it, including Fifi, were targets of our crude humor.
 Chef Mike was a redhead with a porn star mustache and worked the sauté station with a rural stoicism.
 Dave the grill man looked like Bill Cosby but was brutally funny like Richard Pryor.
 During the slams, he’d warn, “We ain’t got no time for laughs now, you pretty white boys,” and then put his head down and turn and burn.
 I tried testing him once but the cold-blooded look he shot stopped me before I could spit my second syllable.
 It was safe to banter only after he’d announce, “damn white boy, you sure are sweet.
 I never had me a sweet white boy like you before…” Dave lived in a room upstairs.
 After clocking out on Friday nights, he’d go up and change into pressed blue jeans, a clean chef’s coat and a starched white scarf to meet his date at the bar.